dannyl1u/filechat/README.md

 # filechat

+"The hottest new programming language is English" - Andrej Karpathy

-talk to your files 🗣️
+filechat lets you talk to your file system 🗣️
 no more memorizing unix command cheatsheets and writing custom shell scripts... filechat is all you need

 https://github.com/dannyl1u/filechat/assets/45186464/8883bbd7-db71-4805-a2fb-5597e71f9880